 Skip to contents

 Data from the parents is used to generate the node using poisson regression by predicting the covariate specific lambda and sampling from a poisson distribution accordingly.
+Allows inclusion of arbitrary random effects and slopes.

 Usage

-node_poisson(data, parents, formula=NULL, betas, intercept)
+node_poisson(data, parents, formula=NULL, betas, intercept,

 Arguments